This website is a guide and is not intended to replace professional advice. Please see our disclaimer for more information!

 Small Apartments

-Small Apartments were allowed on residential lots on Major Streets in Toronto.
+Small Apartments are permitted on residential lots on Major Streets in Toronto.

-The City of Toronto is now allowing “small apartment buildings” - up to 6-storeys and 60-units - for residential-zoned lots on streets categorized as “Major Streets”.
-Up to 3 existing parcels can be combined to build a “small apartment building”.
-Parcel sizes and their relationship to the street and the neighbourhood varies greatly throughout the city.
-Click through the “ILCHUNO” chart below to see sample designs that combine modular shapes to respond to different lot sizes and orientations.
+The City of Toronto is now allowing “small apartment buildings” - up to 6-storeys and 60-units - for residential-zoned lots fronting streets categorized as “Major Streets”.
+Multiple parcels can be assembled to build a “small apartment building”.
+You can select one of three case studies below to see detailed designs and floor plans.
+Further down, you can choose options from the chart to view additional design options at various sizes and configurations.

-Apartment buildings can take many forms depending on stair types, hallway configurations, unit size, unit distribution, and many other factors.
+Apartment buildings can take many forms, depending on factors such as stair types, hallway configurations, unit size, unit distribution, and numerous other variables.
 The shape of buildings is often governed by maximizing rentable floor area and typically results in a ‘bar’ or ‘cube’ shape building.
-However, shapes other than ‘bars’ can be equally efficient while providing opportunities for new kinds of balconies, friendly corridors, common areas, and better access to natural light and ventilation.
+However, other shapes can offer a range of qualities, including family-oriented units, new types of balconies, corridors for socializing, communal areas, and enhanced access to natural light and ventilation.

-This is a chart of potential building types.
+This is a chart of building types according to shape and size.

 In Toronto, Small Apartments have been approved for neighbourhood zoned properties, fronting major streets.